VladyslavUsenko/basalt/README.md

 * [Simulation tools to test different components of the system.](doc/Simulation.md)

 ## Licence
-The code for this practical course is provided under a BSD 3-clause license.
+The code is provided under a BSD 3-clause license.
 See the LICENSE file for details.
 Note also the different licenses of thirdparty submodules.